-The District engaged an actuary to perform an evaluation of the OPEB EOBB program as of July 1, 2020 using entry age normal Actuarial Cost Method.
-The assumptions are generally based upon those used for valuing pension benefits under Oregon PERS, and were developed in consultation with Independent Actuaries, Inc. The total OPEB liability was determined by an actuarial valuation as of the valuation date, calculated based on the discount rate and actuarial assumptions below, and was then projected forward to the measurement date:
+The District engaged an actuary to perform an evaluation as of July 1, 2023 using entry age normal Actuarial Cost Method.
+The assumptions are generally based upon those used for valuing pension benefits under Oregon PERS, and were developed in consultation with Milliman.
+The total OPEB liability was determined by an actuarial valuation as of the valuation date, calculated based on the discount rate and actuarial assumptions below, and was then projected forward to the measurement date: